emojifreak/debian-rpi-image-script/README.md

 * [`gdm3` display manager and gnome session fail with vc4.ko because of insufficient CMA](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=980536).
 Adding `cma=192M@256M` to `cmdline.txt` fixes this symptom.
 * ~~[Boot from USB is impossible](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=977694) unlike Linux 5.9.
 Kernel package capable of USB boot is available at http://153.240.174.134:64193/kernel-deb-5.9/~~
 * WiFi at 5GHz is sometimes blocked by the vc4.ko and high resolution display. `module_blacklist=vc4` in `cmdline.txt` and `hdmi_enable_4kp60=1` could enable both 5GHz WiFi and high resulution simultaneously.
 * The above problem is caused by the wrong firmware `/lib/firmware/brcm/brcmfmac43455-sdio.bin` and `/lib/firmware/brcm/brcmfmac43455-sdio.clm_blob`.
-To fix this, replace those files by https://github.com/RPi-Distro/firmware-nonfree/tree/master/brcm
+To fix this, replace those files by https://github.com/RPi-Distro/firmware-nonfree/tree/master/brcm . `brcm-firmware.sh` here replaces the firmware by those in Raspberry Pi OS.
 * [5GHz WiFi on RPi4 becomes unusable with firmware-brcm80211 versions newer than 20210201](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=985632).
 Replacing the above files also fixes this problem.
 * ~~Kernel package in the above URL is built by `build-raspi4-kernel.sh` in this directory.~~
 * ~~[When kernel is booted from USB, `udisks2` consumes lots of CPU power](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=980980).
 It can be prevented by `systemctl mask udisks2`.~~